Holo-seq/Scripts/README.md

-Scripts used in the Holo-seq data analysing
+Scripts used in the Holo-seq data analysing.
+Note that all the files should be provided with full path if not in the same directory as the working directory.

 ###########################################